shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Thanks so much, Ersie!”
 Muddy gave Ersie a big squeezer hug.

 “No problem, Muddy.”
-Ersie tapped her.

-Muddy let her go.
 “Do you want to come help me with a new hole?”

 “Not today, Muddy.
 I got stuff to do.”